nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_10_table_callDoneByAgent.md

-# Hourly distribution of calls made by agent
+# Hourly Distribution of Calls Made by Agent

 Data concerning the *Hourly Distribution Calls Made for Agent* for selected agents in the set period, the data